×îÐÂÂ鶹ÊÓƵ

 Highlights

-• Witness the spectacular views of Mount Ararat from Khor Virap which was originally a royal citadel and later became a significant pilgrimage site.
+• Witness the spectacular views of Mount Ararat from Khor Virap, which was originally a royal citadel and later became a significant pilgrimage site.

 Meet the expert